JohnUrban/Bcop_v2/code/EGGS/README.md

 		- "grep.py" can be found in the EGGS utilities sub-directory.

 ### STEP5: Run EGGS Processing
 - In process of writing up documentation....

+## OTHER NOTES:
+- All Python Utilities are also part of (and originally from): https://github.com/JohnUrban/sciaratools2
+	- Any further developments to those utilities will be done there.
+	- The versions here are fossilized to preserve the analyses.